upMKuhn/AGAV/README.md

 #Documentation
 Code is in the Scripts folder
-Engine - Generic frame work
+Engine - Generic framework
-Scene.js is a good example how to use the framework to load assets, scene creation and rendering is done.
+Scene.js is a good example.
+How to use the framework.
+It contains Loading assets, scene creation and rendering.

 The Scene.Js is the consumer of the framework and feeds all releavent information into the framework
 The Engine/Core folder contains the heart, with the foundation.js file beeing the heart muscle gluing everything into place.